 If you receive a property insurance claim offer that you believe is less than you deserve, you don’t have to accept it.
 You have been paying into a policy that is supposed to cover damage to your home or business fully, and you deserve to get the full amount.

-The New Orleans law firm of Herman Herman & Katz has a team of lawyers experienced in disaster insurance law.
+The Louisiana law firm of Herman Herman & Katz has a team of lawyers experienced in disaster insurance law.
 We are available to help Louisiana homeowners and businesses recover the necessary insurance proceeds to rebuild and move on after a storm.
 For more information or a free case evaluation, contact us online or call us at 844-943-7627.